A visual introduction to information theory: Channel coding

 The noisy channel coding theorem considers the performance of channels as the block length goes to infinity, and it has two important implications \figrefsub{noisy_channel_coding_fig}{e}: \begin{enumerate} \item Encoder/decoder pairs exist which can transmit messages with arbitrarily small probability of error at nonzero rates up to the \textbf{channel capacity} \item At rates above the channel capacity, no encoder/decoder pairs can transmit messages with arbitrarily small error probability \end{enumerate}

 The theorem does not state how one can find the appropriate encoders/decoders to achieve this performance, only that they exist.
 Specifically, it shows that the \textit{average} performance of randomly constructed encoders achieves this, which implies that at least one of the individual randomly constructed encoders can achieve it.
-Finding good performing codes that can also be decoded is not straightforward based on this theorem alone, in part because extending the block length makes naive decoding algorithms exponential more complex.
+The theorem alone does not reveal how to construct good codes with efficient decoders, in part because extending the block length makes naive decoding exponentially more complex.
 It took several decades of research to discover codes for binary channels that approach the performance the theorem implies.